 Instrument Setup Includes:

-No no-upcharge for bigsby, 7-string guitars, 5-string basses, etc.
+No extra charge for Bigsby vibrato, 7-string guitars, 5-string basses, etc.

 - Does your guitar seem more difficult to play than it once did?

 - Has your guitar started to buzz recently?